Neoadjuvant immunotherapy improves outlook in high-risk melanoma

 Patients with high-risk melanoma who received the immunotherapy drug pembrolizumab both before and after surgery to remove cancerous tissue had a significantly lower risk of their cancer recurring than similar patients who received the drug only after surgery.

-These results from a research study by the SWOG Cancer Research Network, a cancer clinical trials group funded by the National Cancer Institute (NCI), will be presented at a Presidential Symposium at the European Society for Medical Oncology (ESMO) Congress 2022 in Paris on Sept.
-11, 2022 (Abstract LBA6).
+These results, published today in the New England Journal of Medicine, are from a research study led by the SWOG Cancer Research Network, a cancer clinical trials group funded by the National Cancer Institute (NCI).
+The findings originally were presented at a Presidential Symposium at the European Society for Medical Oncology (ESMO) Congress 2022 (Abstract LBA6).

 The study, known as S1801, was led by Sapna Patel, M.D., chair of the SWOG melanoma committee and associate professor of Melanoma Medical Oncology at The University of Texas MD Anderson Cancer Center.